Learning Ukulele Strums

 On the ukulele, it’s your strumming that creates the beat of the music.
-If you have been struggling with strumming on the ukulele, don’t worry, you are not the only one.
+If you have been struggling with ukulele strums, don’t worry, you are not the only one.

 Quite recently, I received this email from a customer: